 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-In this article, the authors review pathologies of dermoid and epidermoid tumors in the brain and spine.
+In this article, the authors review pathologies of dermoid and epidermoid lesions in the brain and spine.
 Epidermoid and dermoid cysts arise from ectopic ectodermal cells that are retained within the neural groove during early gestation.
-These tumors have varying presentations that depend on location of the mass.
+These lesions have varying presentations that depend on location.
 Symptoms range from isolated cranial neuropathy to aseptic meningitis after cyst rupture.
 Imaging findings are typically diagnostic, with CT and MRI findings appearing similar to arachnoid cysts, but with restricted diffusion on diffusion-weighted MRI.
 With complete resection, recurrence is atypical.
 Incompletely resected masses are prone to recurrence as the cyst wall continues to produce keratin.
 However, as these are slow growing lesions, they are occasionally treated with debulking alone to avoid injury to the surrounding structures, including nerves and blood vessels.
 Extensive resections are associated with high rates of early or delayed postoperative deficits.
 Total resection is possible only in 50% to 70% of cases.
 Malignant transformation to squamous cell carcinoma occurs rarely.

 • Most epidermoids and dermoids are developmental in origin, forming between the third and fifth week of embryonic development.

 • The MRI characteristics of epidermoids and dermoids are usually diagnostic, but 5% have atypical appearance.

 • Epidermoids and dermoids are potentially curable with surgery.
 However, due to adhesions of cyst membrane to critical neurovascular structures, subtotal resections are frequently performed in order to preserve neurologic function.

 • Malignant transformation can be seen rarely.